EOSChronicleProject/eos-chronicle/README.md

 maximum.
 Received and decoded data is kept in a queue that is fed to the consumer, allowing it to process the data at its own pace.
-If the number of unacknowledged blocks reaches the maxumum, the reader pauses itself with an increasing timer, varying from 1 to 32 seconds.
+If the number of unacknowledged blocks reaches the maxumum, the reader pauses itself with an increasing timer, varying from 0.1 to 30 seconds.
+If the pause exceeds 2 seconds, an informational event is generated.

 If `nodeos` stops or restarts, `chronicle-receiver` will automatically stop and close its downstream connection.
 Also if the downstream